 GNO Data Security Unit

-If you believe that Cardmember information has been compromised, contact your Third Party Processor Relationship Manager or call our Customer Services Team on 0800 032 7216.
+If you believe that Cardmember information has been compromised, immediately contact your Relationship Manager or call 2277-2277.